Florida Man Born White Says He’s Transracial, Considers Himself Filipino, Wants To Be Called Ja Du [Video]

 Ja Du noted he is also “transsexual” and is thinking about changing genders, which he has already discussed with his family, according to WTSP.

 The term “transracial” was once used to refer to a couple or an individual of one race that adopted a child of another race, WTSP reports.
-More recently the word became associated with someone who identifies with another ethnicity or race after the story of Rachel Dolezal broke two years ago.
+More recently, the word became associated with someone who identifies with another ethnicity or race after the story of Rachel Dolezal broke two years ago.

 Dolezal, who once held a leadership role in the NAACP, made headlines in 2015 when it was discovered she was a white woman who had been representing herself as black, according to CNN.